d9w/graphgpworkshop/content/2024/about.md

 ---
 title: "About"
-date: 2025-01-27
+date: 2023-01-08
 url: "/about/"
 draft: false
 ---

 # About

-\noindent The GECCO'22 graph-based GP tutorial launched an exchange among graph-based GP researchers.
+The GECCO'22 graph-based GP tutorial launched an exchange among graph-based GP researchers.
 Following this, the first edition of the Graph-based GP Workshop was held at  GECCO'23.
 With over 40 participants, two invited speakers, four submissions, and three accepted posters, the GECCO'23 workshop was a success.
-The second edition of the workshop, held at GECCO'24, was a similar success, with an hybrid format featuring two invited speakers and four accepted short papers (oral presentations).
-Continuing this workshop at GECCO'25  would promote the further the development of and the exchange of ideas around graph-based GP.\\
+We hope that continuing this workshop at GECCO'24 will promote the further the development of and the exchange of ideas around graph-based GP.

 ## Organizers